 The Company believes that adjusted EBITDA provides relevant and useful information, which is used by the Company's management in assessing the performance of its business.
 Adjusted EBITDA is defined by the Company as earnings before interest, income taxes, depreciation, amortization and certain non-cash and/or non-recurring items that do not contribute directly to management's evaluation of its operating results.
-These items include stock-based compensation, the non-service portion of pension and postretirement expense, acquisition costs, affirmation costs, and istrategic initiatives and other charges.
+These items include stock-based compensation, the non-service portion of pension and postretirement expense, acquisition costs, ERP integration costs, and strategic initiatives and other charges.
 Adjusted EBITDA provides the Company with an understanding of earnings before the impact of investing and financing charges and income taxes, and the effects of certain acquisition and ERP integration costs, and items that do not reflect the ordinary earnings of the Company's operations.
 This measure may be useful to an investor in evaluating operating performance.
 It is also useful as a financial measure for lenders and is used by the Company's management to measure business performance.
-Adjusted EBITDA is not a measure of the Company's financial performance under GAAP and should not be considered as an alternative to net income or other performance measures derived in accordance with GAAP, or as an alternative to cash flow from operating activities as a measure of the Company's liquidity.
+Adjusted EBITDA is not a measure of the Company's financial performance under GAAP and should not be considered as an alternative to cash flow from operating activities as a measure of the Company's liquidity.
 The Company's definition of adjusted EBITDA may not be comparable to similarly titled measures used by other companies.